MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-install-distribute.md

 ## Update and distribute the app

 After you've updated the app for your organization, you're ready to publish it.
-The steps are the same for publishing any other app.
-See Publish your app for details.
+The steps are the same as for publishing any other app.

 1. When you've finished customizing, in sthe workspace list view select **Update app** in the upper-right corner.

     ![Start app installation](media/service-template-apps-install-distribute/power-bi-start-install-app.png)